What shapes the loss landscape of self-supervised learning?: Implications

 \textbf{A connection to Landau theory in physics.} Those familiar with statistical physics should note that the proposed theory is analogous to the Landau theory of second-order phase transitions.
 When treating the loss function as the free energy, the square root of the eigenvalues $\sqrt{\lambda}$ of $W^TW$ are the order parameters of the system, and the phase transitions happen when $\lambda$ turns from $0$ to positive.
 These transitions (collapses) happen because of \textit{symmetry breaking} \citep{landau2013statistical}: the loss function~\eqref{eq: main loss} is symmetric in the sign of $W$.
 Yet, for any nontrivial learning, $W$ must be nonzero; thus, a symmetry breaking of the sign of $W$ needs to happen for learning.
-One can also compare with the recent result on the second-order phase transition in the context of supervised learning \citep{ziyin2022exact, ziyin2022exactb}.
-What is shared between the collapse in SSL and supervised learning is the need for an effective second-order regularization term to appear.
-What is unique to SSL is that the phase transition can happen even when there is only one layer, whereas in supervised learning one needs at least two layers.
+The recent work by \cite{ziyin2022exactb} suggested how symmetry breaking around the origin and Landau theory could explain various types of collapses in deep learning.
+Therefore, the dimensional collapse could be related to neural collapses in supervised learning \citep{papyan2020prevalence, ziyin2022exact} and posterior collapse in Bayesian deep learning \citep{wang2022posterior}.
 Because second-order phase transitions should come with the divergence of the correlation function, one might also wonder what is ``divergent" in the SSL problem.
-Here, the learning time scale for the collapsing dimension is divergent at the critical point because the second order term vanishes in this direction, and so the dynamics are effectively frozen along this direction.
+Here, the learning time scale for the collapsing dimension is divergent at the critical point because the second-order term vanishes in this direction, and so the dynamics are effectively frozen along this direction.